RTR logo

 190

-This error will occur if an attempt is made to create more files on the disk than the directory has capacity for.
+This error will occur if an attempt is made to create more files than the device or directory has capacity for.

 Disk full